pboutinaud/SHiVAi/README.md

 python -m pip install .[TF]
 ```

-You will also need the ANTs toolbox (which can be downloaded from [the original repository](http://stnava.github.io/ANTs/) or conveniently installed with `conda` if you use it using the `conda install -c aramislab ants` command line)
+You will also need the ANTs toolbox (which can be downloaded from [the original repository](http://stnava.github.io/ANTs/) or conveniently installed with `conda` if you use it using the `conda install -c aramislab ants` command line), and that you will have to download (or clone) from [its github repository](https://github.com/nipy/quickshear) and install in the python environment as well (with `python -m pip install .` when located in your local copy of the quickshear repository).

 Two final pieces of software you will need installed (but only if you are using the Synthseg analysis) are [SynthSeg](https://surfer.nmr.mgh.harvard.edu/fswiki/SynthSeg) (available as part of recent versions of FreeSurfer) and [niimath](https://github.com/rordenlab/niimath).